See Nadya “Octomom” Suleman’s Kids on the First Day of 8th Grade - E! Online

 Nadya Suleman, famously dubbed "Octomom," took to social media to share eight youngest kids'—Nariyah, Isaiah, Maliyah, Jeremiah, Noah, Josiah, Jonah and Makai— first day of eighth grade.

-"Be proud of yourselves kids for being kind, respectful, and helpful to all your fellow peers, teachers and staff," she wrote on Instagram, along with a photo of the octuplets all standing in a line and smiling.
+"Be proud of yourselves kids for being kind, respectful, and helpful to all your fellow peers, teachers and staff," she wrote on Instagram on Aug.
+17, along with a photo of the octuplets all standing in a line and smiling.
 "You are exceptional role models to the 6th and 7th graders.
 I love you."

 Suleman—who now goes by Natalie—also addressed why her other six children were not featured in the photograph, adding, "Side note to critics: their older siblings did not want me to post a picture on their first day.
 I respect their choice, so should you."